 Planning Your Study Time:

-Establishing a Daily Study Regimen: Develop a daily study regimen that is reliable for you.
+Establishing a Daily Study Regimen: Develop a reliable daily study regimen.
 Find out when in the day you are most productive and focused.
 Divide your study time into small periods, such as those lasting 1-2 hours, and take brief breaks in between to keep your focus.

 High-Yield Topic Prioritization: List the high-yield topics commonly occurring on the MCAT in your study calendar.